 Unemployment Insurance Benefits Claims

-An employee who is laid off or fired can be eligible for unemployment insurance in New Jersey if he earned enough money during the relevant period.
+In New Jersey, an employee who is laid off or fired can be eligible for unemployment insurance benefits in New Jersey if he earned enough money during the relevant period.
 In addition, an employee who was forced to resign also may be eligible for unemployment benefits if he resigned for “good cause” relating to his job.
 Good cause can exist, for example, if an employee quit because his working conditions were unhealthy or dangerous or because he experienced unlawful discrimination or harassment at work.What Disqualifies an Employee for Unemployment Benefits?

 An employee can be disqualified from receiving unemployment benefits if he or she was fired for misconduct.
 Misconduct occurs when the employee intentionally violated the company’s rules or policies, or another duty to the employer.
 The employer has the burden to prove it fired the employee because he or she engaged in misconduct.

 The length of a disqualification for misconduct depends on the severity of the misconduct.
 An employee who is found to have engaged in “simple misconduct” is not entitled to receive benefits for the first eight weeks.
 However, this waiting period does not reduce the total amount of benefits the employee can receive; it just delays when the benefits begin.
 In contrast, an employee who is fired for “severe misconduct” or “gross misconduct” is ineligible to receive any unemployment benefits until he or she has been reemployed and has worked for a specific period of time.